a7med-3li/swafy/docs/mvp-spec.md

 ## Example user stories

 - As a user I can sign up and sign in.
-- As a user I can view a simple list of items provided by the backend.
+- As a user I can view a simple list of items provided by the backend (User profile info, and rides history).
+- As a user I can register as a rider or driver.
 ## Acceptance criteria

 - API exposes authentication endpoints and a sample resource endpoint.